-Arpit presents his work at the Indo-german Workshop on Hardware-aware Scientific Computing (IGHASC)
+Arpit Babbar presents his work at the Indo-German Workshop on Hardware-aware Scientific Computing (IGHASC)

 1 minute read

-Arpit Babbar will present some oh his PhD work at the Indo-german Workshop on Hardware-aware Scientific Computing (IGHASC) in Heidelberg.
+Arpit Babbar will present some of his PhD work at the Indo-German Workshop on Hardware-aware Scientific Computing (IGHASC) in Heidelberg.

 Admissibility preserving Lax-Wendroff Flux Reconstruction schemes for compressible flows